borismwanga/borismwanga/README.md

 # Boris's GitHub Profile

-🐛 I'm @borismwanga, a web development enthusiast and recent bootcamp grad from Belgium.
-I'm passionate about building beautiful, functional websites and web applications, and I'm always looking to improve my skills and explore new technologies.
+🐛 I'm @borismwanga, a web development enthusiast from Belgium.
+I'm passionate about building beautiful, functional websites and web applications.
+I'm always on the hunt for new challenges and looking to delve deeper into the world of technology.

+## Skills

-💻 I'm proficient in a variety of programming languages and frameworks, including:
+💻 I'm skilled in a myriad of programming languages and frameworks, including:

-* 💎 Ruby and Ruby on Rails
+- 💎 **Ruby and Ruby on Rails**
-* 🎨 HTML, CSS, and Bootstrap
+- 🎨 **HTML, CSS, and Bootstrap**
-* 🔥 JavaScript and jQuery
+- 🔥 **JavaScript, jQuery, TypeScript, Node.js**
+- ⚛️ **React.js**
+- 🖖 **Vue.js**
+- 📄 **YAML**
+- ...

+## Current Focus

-🌱 I'm currently learning more about modern web development practices, including responsive design, progressive web apps, and serverless architecture.
-I'm also working on improving my skills with popular frameworks like React and Vue.js, and I'm eager to learn more about emerging technologies like artificial intelligence and machine learning.
+🌱 My focus is on modern web development practices, including responsive design, progressive web apps, and serverless architecture.
+I'm deepening my knowledge in popular frameworks like React and Vue.js, and I'm keen to further explore areas like artificial intelligence and machine learning.

+## Languages

-💬 I'm a native French speaker, and I'm also proficient in English and Dutch (B1 level).
-I'm excited to collaborate with people from a variety of backgrounds and language skills, and I'm always looking to improve my language abilities.
+💬 As a multilingual individual, I speak French natively and am proficient in English and Dutch (B1 level).
+Collaborating with diverse teams and enhancing my language proficiency is something I earnestly look forward to.

+## Collaboration

-💞️ I'm looking to collaborate on projects that are interesting, challenging, and fun.
-I'm open to working on a wide range of projects, from small, experimental ideas to larger, more complex projects.
-I'm excited to learn from others and contribute my skills and experience to the development community.
+💞️ I'm all in for collaborations that bring intrigue, complexity, and fun.
+From budding ideas to large-scale endeavors, I'm eager to share my expertise and learn in the process.

-🎮 In my free time, I enjoy playing football, watching movies and TV shows, and staying up-to-date with the latest technologies.
-I'm also an avid gamer, and I love exploring new games and genres.

-📫 You can reach me on GitHub, or by email at borismwanga@gmail.com.
-I'm always happy to connect and chat about projects, ideas, or anything else that might be on your mind.
-Thanks for visiting my profile, and I hope to hear from you soon!
+## Hobbies

+🎮 Off the screen, football beckons me, movies and TV series pique my interest, and tech news keeps me in the loop.
+Gaming is a passion, and there's always a new virtual world waiting to be explored.

+## Contact

+📫 To connect, find me on GitHub or drop a mail at borismwanga@gmail.com.
+Let's brainstorm, discuss, or simply chat.
+Thanks for dropping by!

+> “Code is like humor.
+When you have to explain it, it’s bad.” - Cory House

 <!---
 borismwanga/borismwanga is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.